ajkavanagh/homeassistant-blueprints/README.md

 NOTE: these are ZHA *only* at the moment, as that's all I use.
 They could be updated to use z2m.

+These blueprints are **heavily** inspired and sourced from the original [Candeo Blueprints](https://github.com/candeosmart/homeassistant-blueprints).
+Without those, these Blueprints probably wouldn't have happened.

 ## Devices

 1. Candeo [RD1-Pro](#rd1-pro-c-zb-rd1p-decoupled-dimming-switch)